Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Click this button to display the *Line item* view of the selected line item.
 Alternatively, you can click directly a row in the list to view the corresponding line item.
 This button is only displayed if a single checkbox in the list of line items is selected.

-The list displays all items of the selected order.
+The list displays all line items of the selected order.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *SKU*
   Stock Keeping Unit.
 Identification number of the product to the order.

 - *Type*
-  Item type.
+  Line item type.
 The following options are available:
   - **Line item**
   - **Shipping**

-[comment]: <> (what else?)
+[comment]: <> (What else?
+Oder Standardsatz wie All available line item types are displayed?)

 - *ID*
   Order identification number.
 The ID number is automatically assigned by the system after creation.

 - Attribute
-  You can add a column for each attribute that is assigned to the order.
-The column displays the attribute name, the row displays the corresponding attribute value of the order.
+  You can add a column for each attribute that is assigned to the line item.
+The column displays the attribute name, the row displays the corresponding attribute value of the item.

 ### Line item